KevinN2026/cse15l-lab-reports/LabReport3.md

         poor?
 ```

 As previously mentioned, the grep -v command prints lines that doesn't match the pattern.
 Note: -e is not part of the -v command. -e is used to provide multiple patterns.
-In this case, grep is used in the file named 1468-6708-3-1.txt located in stringsearch-data/technical/biomed.
+In the first example, grep is used in the file named 1468-6708-3-1.txt located in stringsearch-data/technical/biomed.
 The command will only print lines that don't contain "the", "a" , "to", and "in".
+In the second example, grep is used in the same file, but the pattern is different.
+In this case, grep will print lines that don't contain "the" and "i".
+This command option is useful when you need to find lines that don't contain a certain word, character, etc...